 • NATA Entrance Examination by Arihant Book

 Besides this, make a proper list that distinguishes famous national buildings and international buildings.
-The reason behind this; there is a probability where candidate might asked to spot the structures.
-You can also solve previous year NATA papers to have fair idea about the types of questions asked in the exam.
+The reason behind this; there is a probability that you might asked to spot the structures.
+You should also solve previous year’s NATA papers to have fair idea about the types of questions asked in the exam.

 NATA 2016 Notification:-

 Click Here to download NATA 2015 Information Brochure.